daedric7/awesome-emulators-android/README.md

 ***Quick note: the recommended column asks the question "is there a use case for this emulator besides for historical or archival reasons?"
 If the answer is yes, it only means there is a reason to use the emulator in current year.
 It doesn't necessarily mean you should use it to just play video games necessarily, it could be useful for debugging/development, it might have exclusive features, or it might be relevant for some other reason.***

 ### For more information about this project, how you can contribute, frequently asked questions, and more, please go to the end of this document.

+This is based on the Awesome Emulators list by DerekTurtleRoe - [Link](https://github.com/DerekTurtleRoe/awesome-emulators/) Check it out for a huge and amazing list of emulators for PC

 ### Now onto the list! 😄
 ## Video game console emulators